 3.2.8 Tybalds tenants and residents who have not been successful in bidding for one of the new homes will be able to bid for one of the flats vacated by tenants who have moved to the new homes.

-3.3 Any units that remain unallocated to Tybalds Estate council tenants will be let to applicants on Camden’s Housing Register in accordance with Camden’s Choice-Based Lettings policy.
+3.3 Any units that remain unallocated to Tybalds Estate council tenants will be let to applicants in accordance with the housing allocations scheme

-3.4 Where vacancies occur as a result of tenants moving to the new homes, these will be ring-fenced for other Council tenants on the estate needing to move.
+3.4 Where vacancies occur on the estate as a result of tenants moving to the new homes, these will be ring-fenced for other Council tenants on the estate needing to move.

 3.5 After this process has completed, all future homes becoming available for re-letting will be advertised under Choice Based Letting for all Camden residents who are eligible to bid.